 Six Towns and Villages to Visit on Holidays in the Wye Valley

 The Wye Valley covers 126 square miles along the border between England and Wales.
-With its lush ravines and woodland trails, it’s a paradise for walking, cycling, canoeing and wild swimming.
-Here are six of our favourite towns and villages in the region, where you can rest and refuel before continuing your outdoor adventures.
+Its lush ravines and woodland trails make it a paradise for walking, cycling, canoeing and wild swimming.
+Here are six of our favourite towns and villages in the region where you can rest and refuel before continuing your outdoor adventures.
 I

 Llangovan

 Llangovan is a wonderful place to savour the Wye Valley’s beautiful scenery and a slower pace of life.
-You will find this tiny village nestled at the foot of the Trellech Ridge, surrounded by unspoiled countryside.
+This tiny village is nestled at the foot of the Trellech Ridge, surrounded by unspoiled countryside.
 A gentle brook meanders past Llangovan, marking the border of the Wye Valley Area of Outstanding Natural Beauty.
-For such a small place, there’s also a number of interesting landmarks, including listed Llangovan Church, which a colony of bats have made their home.
+There are also many interesting landmarks for such a small place, including the listed Llangovan Church, which a colony of bats made their home.

 Ross-on-Wye

-You will find this friendly market town perched on a hillside overlooking the River Wye.
+This friendly market town is perched on a hillside overlooking the River Wye.
 Walk to Prospect Viewpoint for breathtaking Wye Valley views across the sweeping bend in the river below.
-Ross-on-Wye’s town centre is a delightful place for a wander, and perhaps enjoy a lunch with a twice-weekly market held in the 17th century Market House.
+Ross-on-Wye’s town centre is a delightful place to wander and perhaps enjoy lunch at a twice-weekly market held in the 17th-century Market House.

 Stay at The Wye Valley Coach House